 As Director of Place, all regeneration projects in South Somerset sit

-under the ownership of Martin, including the Yeovil Refresh programme.
+under the ownership of Jan, including the Yeovil Refresh programme.

 SSDC Area South Committee Rep, Cllr Mike Lock